 *Please contact us for closure times over the Christmas/New Year period.

 Parking is available in Ruthven Street and in nearby off-street car parks.

 Access for disabled is available at street level, with a lift leading to the upper floor.
 Toilet facilities cater for visitors using wheelchairs and guardians tending babies and young children.

 The Gallery houses three permanent collections - The Fred & Lucy Gould Collection, The Lionel Lindsay Gallery and Library and the Toowoomba City Collection.
-Many of the pieces in these collections are listed in the online collections database.

 The Fred and Lucy Gould Collection